Skip to Main Content

 Prescription Drug Defense Strategies: Protecting Your Rights

 The prosecutor usually has to prove a level of intent when prosecuting drug crimes.
-One of the most natural defenses a dangerous drug lawyer will often put forth is that their client had no intent to possess the drugs.
+One of the most natural defenses a controlled substance lawyer will often put forth is that their client had no intent to possess the drugs.
 For example, if someone gives you a package with unauthorized prescription drugs, you won’t be convicted of possession unless the state can prove that you knew the drugs were there.

 The most straightforward defense is proving you had a valid prescription for the medication.
 This requires: